NXLog Manager configuration

 The application session is an instance of the started service which is always new at each start of NXLog Manager.

-Encrypting the private key means using the encryption key to encrypt private keys of user accounts.
+The encryption key encrypts the private keys of user accounts.
 The application session cannot function without the key.
 This is the reason why it should always be available either in the system database and/or in the application session.

 After each administrator login, this key is decrypted and stored in the application session.